nietamten/VoltageConverterForSolar/readme.md

 It is not working ideally (limited output can limit that not limited) but can be helpfull.

 Minimum input voltage limit can increase output power by keeping solar panels near maximum power point.
-It can be regulated by applying load higher than solar panels power (or when panel are no well illuminated) and measuring output power.
+It can be regulated by applying load higher than solar panels power (or when panel are no well illuminated, but not too low illuminated because looses on BD911 regulator becomes dominant and then input voltages lower than at power point gives more power on output) and measuring output power.
 Limiting screw should stay in position where power is highest.

 NCP1034 have max 80% PWM duty cycle, all power can not pass throw.